Diocese of Tiraspol (Russia)

-After Bishop Kahn's death in 1864, successive bishops were Franz Xaver Zottmann, 1872–1888; Anton Zerr, 1889–1902; Eduard von der Ropp, 1902–1903; Joseph Kessler, from 1904.
+Bishop Kessler expanded the seminary, founded a publishing house, supported the work of male and female religious orders, visited all parishes of the giant diocese, and conducted 75,000 confirmations.
 Under Soviet rule, the diocese, as with the structures of many other churches and religious communities, was the subject of repression.
 Bishop Kessler went into exile in 1918, and the see of Tiraspol became formally vacant on his death in 1933.
-Meanwhile, there were attempts to organise the diocese under a series of apostolic administrators, viz.: Johannes Roth, Alexander Frison, and Augustin Baumtrog, but these attempts ended in increased repression, and in two cases, their execution (Frison in 1937, Roth in 1938).
+Meanwhile, there were attempts to organise the diocese under a series of apostolic administrators, viz.: Johannes Roth, Aleksander Frison, and Augustin Baumtrog, but these attempts ended in increased repression, and in two cases, their execution (Frison in 1937, Roth in 1938).
+The former St. Klemens Cathedral became a movie theatre.

+The diocese lost territory in 1921 to the Romanian Diocese of Iaşi (this territory became, on 28 October 1993, the Apostolic Administration of Moldova, elevated to the diocese of Chisinau in 2001, covering the post-soviet republic of that name).

 The diocese remained inactive, but formally in existence, until its formal suppression in 2002, when the new diocese of St Clement in Saratov was erected, incorporating territory within Russia belonging to the former diocese of Tiraspol.
-Territory of the former diocese now situated in Moldova and Transnistria was assigned to the Apostolic Administration of Moldova, erected in 1993.
-Territory of the former diocese in southern Ukraine is now part of the Diocese of Odessa-Simferopol.
+Territory of the former diocese now situated in Moldova and Transnistria (including the city of Tiraspol) was assigned to the Apostolic Administration of Moldova, erected in 1993.
+Territory of the former diocese in southern Ukraine is now part of the Diocese of Odesa-Simferopol.

+Southern territories in Caucasus (Georgia, Azerbaijan and Armenia) became on 30 December 1993 part of the Apostolic Administration of the Caucasus with the decree Quo aptius (the last vatican document about the Diocese of Tiraspol).

+The Ordinariate for Catholics of Armenian Rite in Eastern Europe was erected in 1991 for the Armenian communities, previously under the Bishops of Tiraspol.